pavitranew/session-3/readme.md

 </html>
 ```

-Finally, we have to render this index.ejs file when handling the GET request.
-Here, we’re setting the results (an array) as the entries array we used in index.ejs above.
+Finally, we have to render `index.ejs` when handling the GET request.

+Here, we’re setting the results (an array) as the entries array we used in `index.ejs` above.

 ```js
 app.get('/', (req, res) => {